Can You Teach an Old Dog a New Name, and Is It OK to Rename a Dog After Adoption?

 Should I Change My Rescue Dog’s Name?

 The staff gives a name to the animals in the shelter, as it helps potential new families form a bond with the animal.
-If that name does not suit or you do not like it, then you should give your adopted dog a new one if that’s what you choose.
+If that name does not suit you or you do not like it, then you should give your adopted dog a new one if that’s what you choose.

 If your adopted dog was named by a previous owner who mistreated him, he might associate this name with being abused.
 In this case, changing your adopted dog’s name will help to alleviate any anxiety the old name may cause.